 Danica, a.k.a.
 D. JoAnne Swanson, is a freelance non-fiction writer and proofreader, polytheist amateur nun, bibliophile, feminist, animist, tea aficionado, dark fusion dancer, small business owner, and CEO (Creative Endarkenment Overseer) of The Black Stone Hermitage.
-She has identified as a Pagan for over 20 years, and as a Heathen devotee of the frost giantess and Norse deity Skaði (Skadi) since 2004.
+She has identified as a polytheist for over 20 years, and as a devotee of the frost giantess and Norse deity Skaði (Skadi) since 2004.

 You can email her at shrine.of.skadi at gmail dot com.

 [Her name is pronounced “DAH-ni-ca” (it rhymes with Monica), not DAN-i-ca.]

-She is one of the founding members of LANMIPP (Loosely Affiliated Network of Monastically Inclined Polytheist Pagans), a co-administrator of the respected Pagan & Polytheist Monasticism discussion and support group on Facebook, and the founder of the #I Stand With #HavamalWitches Heathen feminist solidarity group.
+She is a co-founder of the upcoming polytheist monastic web discussion forum (to be launched in 2019), a co-founder of LANMIPP (Loosely Affiliated Network of Monastically Inclined Polytheist Pagans), and a former admin of the Pagan & Polytheist Monasticism discussion and support group on Facebook.
+In 2017 she also founded the #I Stand With #HavamalWitches Heathen feminist solidarity group.

 In 2006 Danica launched her solo devotional dark fusion dance project, Shrine of Skaði, inspired by “music you can’t dance to” – dark ambient.
 As a mystic, she believes strongly in the power of dance – especially bellydance! – as a form of contemplative practice and embodied epistemology.